-I’ve searched the internet too, and read just about every article out there on the topic.
+I’ve search the internet too, and read just about every article out there on the topic.
 I live in a small town, so a lot of the activities don’t apply because we don’t have that around here.
 So what is one to do?
-You can check out my posts about what to do when you’re bored or how to beat the winter blahs, but I watch tv even when I’m not bored…
+You can check out my posts about what to do when you’re bored, but I watch tv even when I’m not bored…

 I can be a binge watcher; I can sit and consume tv like candy, but there reached a point in my life that I decided it felt empty to me.
 Someone would ask me what I did and I couldn’t remember.
 If it was a good use of my time, wouldn’t I remember?